 Alternative 1 would not remove any species from the FMU and would result in increased administrative impacts associated with establishing ACLs and AMs.
 Under Alternative 1, king and Spanish mackerel and cobia would remain in the FMU and ACLs and AMs would be required.
-Alternatives 2-4 would allow for consideration of cero, little tunny, dolphin in the Gulf and bluefish in the Gulf to be ecosystem component species.
-This would reduce the administrative burden associated with establishing ACLs and AMs for those species.
-The only difference between Alternative 2 and 3 is that Alternative 3 would remove dolphin from the FMP in the Atlantic.
-This would not change the administrative burden on the agency as dolphin is included in the Dolphin-Wahoo FMP and ACLs and AMs will be established in the Comprehensive ACL amendment.
-Alternative 4 would remove from the FMP the same species resulting in less administrative burden with regards to establishing ACLs and AMs.
+Alternative 2 would add cero, little tunny, dolphin in the Gulf and bluefish in the Gulf to the FMU.
+This would increase the administrative burden associated with establishing ACLs and AMs for those species.
+Alternative 3 would remove the same species from the FMP resulting in less administrative burden with regards to establishing ACLs and AMs.
 However, removing these species from the FMP (rather than the FMU) may make it more difficult to develop management measures for these species if the need arises.
-Alternative 5 considers the need to include little tunny in the management unit.
-At this point, administrative impacts of Alternative 5 cannot be analyzed until decisions are made on how management of this species will be structured